Normoxd/PY-Calc/README.md

 - Mini view and regular view toggle
 - Better code explaining and formatting
-- The window title finally got renamed to PY-Calc for better project recognition.
 - Adaptive Dark/Light mode for About and History window

 # How to Install